Nursing, Midwifery and AHP research

 The NIHR Cambridge BRC is a partnership between Cambridge University Hospitals (CUH) and the University of Cambridge.
 We strive to support our researchers and help them develop their academic careers.

-Being based on the Cambridge Biomedical Camps we have access to Addenbrooke’s Hospital, the Royal Papworth Hospital, world leading researchers and state-of-the-art research facilities; all with the focus to deliver transnational research for the NHS.
+Based on the Cambridge Biomedical Campus we have access to Addenbrooke’s Hospital, the Royal Papworth Hospital, world leading researchers and state-of-the-art research facilities; all with the focus to deliver translational research for the NHS.

 We provide the opportunity to develop and train the next generation of researchers, scientists and non-medical health care professionals.
 We are able to help with funding, mentoring and supporting staff develop their research skills.